Skip to main content

 Once you’re comfortable with how your sportsbook’s new signup bonus works, it’s time to make your initial deposit and claim that sweet bonus.
 The majority of first-time offers for Arkansasns come in one of two forms:

-• Risk-free bets: This offer guarantees you a refund on your first wager if it is graded as a loss.
-The sportsbook will refund your initial bet amount (up to a specific limit) either as cash or as site credit.
+- Bonus bets: This offer gives you extra bonus bets if your first wager is graded as a loss.
+The sportsbook will refund your initial bet amount (up to a specific limit) as bonus bet credits that can be used to make additional wagers.
+They cannot be withdrawn as cash.

 Select and finalize your bet